PascalGitz/09_Baustatik_GGW/README.md

 4. Start using the package to analyze different structural systems and deepen your understanding of equilibrium principles.

-## Feedback and Support

-We welcome feedback from both educators and students to continually improve this package.
-If you encounter any issues, have suggestions for enhancements, or need assistance, please reach out to our support team.

 ## Disclaimer

 This package is intended for educational purposes and should be used in conjunction with classroom instruction and academic guidance.
 It is not a substitute for professional structural engineering software or expertise.
 Users are responsible for ensuring the accuracy and appropriateness of their analyses when applying the concepts learned through this package to real-world projects.